-Sign #2: Decreased input from employees
+2. Increase input from employees

 When company leaders don’t ask for input, employees will believe they aren’t valued, leading to decreased productivity and contribution.
-When employees are afraid or uninterested in offering their expertise, your workplace will lack the creativity, innovation, and drive that it needs to thrive in your market.

 When your staff members withdraw from their own professional responsibilities and leave other members picking up the pieces, it sends a blatant message of disrespect to both fellow employees and the company as a whole.